albpal/ansible-playbooks/README.md

 Steps required to configure a host from scratch:

+Before execute anything, be sure you have not any old ssh key entry on ~/.ssh/known_hosts with the same IP.

 1. Add it to know hosts: ssh root@37.247.52.181
 2. ansible-playbook playbooks/pb_unboxing_host.yml -i 37.247.52.181, -u root -k
 3. ssh apalau@37.247.52.181